Managing Privileges

 User Account Control (UAC)

 UAC prompts the user when a program tries to elevate privileges.
 Microsoft admits that UAC is not a security guarantee (sometimes called security boundary).
 See this Stack Exchange question for more details.
-What it does is that it forces all applications that asks a privileged user for confirmation before a process makes system-wide changes.
+What it does is that it asks for user confirmation before a process request privileges.
 The process remains unprivileged (running with medium integrity) until a privileged user confirms or enters admin password if the user is unprivileged (then runs with high integrity).

 Windows Registry